aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Also, we must keep in mind that a proposition is the meaning of any sentence (not just simple sentences), hence the term "atomic proposition" would be more appropriate when referring to the meaning represented by a Deixiscript Idea.

-=== The CMD flag

-The last component of a Deixiscript Idea is a Boolean attribute we will refer to as the "CMD" flag.
-The CMD flag is there because simple sentences in natural language can be "statements" (matters of fact, acritical declarations of some knowledge assumed to be true) or "questions" (expressions of the desire to learn about a specific fact or facts in the world).
-In English, both statements and questions are expressed in the same grammatical mood, known as the indicative mood.

-There are other grammatical moods in English, such as: subjunctive (to express unreal or hypothetical situations) and imperative (to give orders).
-We won't be needing an explicit subjunctive mood (as it is rarely used in English anyway), and we will be using a different kind of sentence all together (the "Order") to express a kind of "imperative mood" as we shall see in the later sections.
+There are two complementary ways to interpret a simple sentence, as we shall see, one is related to "statements" (we will clarify what we mean by that) and the other is related to "questions" or "conditions".

-=== Statements versus Expressions
+=== Statements versus Questions

-We think that natural language "statements" (i.e.: declarations of knowledge assumed to be true) and programming language "statements" (i.e.: those syntactic constructs that are executed primarily for the side-effects they produce in the environment) are actually quite similar, because (at least at a first approximation) they both cause the "recipient" to change its "internal state" in some way.
+We think that natural language "statements" (i.e.: "acritical" declarations of knowledge assumed to be true) and programming language "statements" (i.e.: those syntactic constructs that are executed primarily for the side-effects they produce in the environment) are actually quite similar, not just in name, because (at least at a first approximation) they both cause the "recipient" to change its "internal state" in some way.

-A programming statement (such as a variable assignment) primarily causes a change of state in the system, for instance: by binding the name of a variable to a value in some variable scope.
+A programming statement (such as a variable assignment) primarily causes a change of state in the system, for instance: by binding the name of a new variable to some value in a variable scope.

-A natural language statement in the indicative mood usually causes a person who hears it to change his/her beliefs.
-A person "Alice" who hears a statement made by another person "Bob" may not actually believe in the "content" of the statement (perhaps Bob is a liar, or a deluded individual), but she will certainly believe that Bob made the statement.
+Analogously, a natural language statement in the indicative mood usually causes a person who hears it to change his/her beliefs.
+A person "Alice" who hears a statement made by another person "Bob" may not actually believe in the "content" of the statement (perhaps Bob is a liar, or a deluded individual), but she will certainly (at least) come to believe that Bob made the statement.

-If Bob happens to be some kind of authoritative figure (a doctor, a professor, etc.), Alice may actually change her beliefs according to the actual "content" of the statement made by Bob, accepting it (perhaps even just partially) as a true fact about the world.
+If Bob also happens to be some kind of authoritative figure (a doctor, a professor, etc.) Alice may actually change her beliefs according to the actual "content" of the statement made by Bob, accepting it (perhaps even just partially) as a true fact about the world.

+On the other hand, a question is an expression of the desire to learn about a specific fact or facts in the world.
+A condition represents a piece of knowledge whose truth value is not asserted, but rather just taken as hypothetical.

-On the other hand, we think that questions (and conditions) are more akin to programming language expressions, because their primary effect on the hearer (barring rethorical questions of course) is not that of modyfing someone else's beliefs about the world, but rather of eliciting a response from an interlocutor.
+We think that questions (and conditions) are more akin to programming language expressions, because their primary effect on the recipient (barring rethorical questions of course) is not that of modyfing the recipient's beliefs about the world, but rather of eliciting a response from the interlocutor.

-In natural language, this response can be a simple "yes" or "no", or it can be a "pointer to a thing" (such as in the responses to "what", "where", "who" questions), or it can be an explanation of some phenomenon or behavior (such as in the response to a "why" questions).
+In natural language, this response can be a simple "yes" or "no" (a condition also typically "evaluates" to a "yes" or a "no"), or it can be a "pointer to a thing" (such as in the responses to "what", "where", "who" questions), or it can be an explanation of some phenomenon or behavior (such as in the response to a "why" questions).

 // https://stackoverflow.com/questions/19132/expression-versus-statement